coopdigital/coop-frontend/packages/README.md

 What we use Husky for:

 - Commit message: We use husky to run commitlint on your commit messages to help enforce the Conventional Commits standard.
-- Pre push: We run `npm test` whenever you push to a branch to make sure we are not breaking anything as we go.
+- Pre push: We run `yarn test` whenever you push to a branch to make sure we are not breaking anything as we go.

 ## Publishing new versions